swhume/prime-cache/README.md

 prime-cache.py is the only program file.
 It uses a command-line interface.

 Command-line parameters include:
+* -a is the api-key needed for authentication (required)
 * -r is the starting resource
 * -b is the base url
 * -m is the media-type (application/json is the default)
-* -u is the username
-* -p is the password
 * -f is the filter file (after the starting resource only those that pass the filter are requested)

 The filter restricts those API URLs that will be requested by the program.
 A filter consists